-(1) An official is not civilly liable for an act done, or omission made, honestly and without negligence under this Act.
+- (1) An official is not civilly liable for an act done, or omission made, honestly and without negligence under this Act. - (2) If subsection (1) prevents a civil liability attaching to an official, the liability attaches instead to the State. - (3) In this section-

-(2) If subsection (1) prevents a civil liability attaching to an official, the liability attaches instead to the State.
+official means-

-"official" means-
+(a) the chief executive; or

-- (a) the chief executive; or - (c) an inspector or State analyst; or - (c) a person acting under the direction of an inspector; - (d) a person appointed by the chief executive to conduct a health assessment.
+- (c) an inspector or State analyst; or - (c) a person acting under the direction of an inspector; - (d) a person appointed by the chief executive to conduct a health assessment.